“Permanent” Jewelry Is Having a Moment — Here’s What You Need To Know

 The sentimental aspect is perhaps the biggest indicator that this trend will have a long lifespan.
 “While many of our customers come in for a solo gift for themselves, we’re really seeing groups of friends, inter-generational families, and romantic partners coming in to mark a special moment in their lives,” Plessner says.
 “Our Zapping customer spans age ranges and genders, come one, come all!”

 Kahane notes that It’s been “exciting to see how the understanding of and appetite for permanent jewelry has grown meaningfully since then.”
-But when she first launched, there was a significant amount of education around the process that was required.
+However, when she first launched Stone and Strand, there was a significant amount of education around the process that was required.
 If you’re left with a few unanswered questions, browse the common queries below.